This Is Yorkshire Water

 However, if an incident has occurred then you can make sure that you keep up to date with all the latest problems in your area and what we are doing to fix them.
 Simply enter your postcode in our interactive map to find all the information you need for what's happening in your area.

 After identifying the pipes and taps most at risk, wrap them in lagging.
-Cut a piece of lagging to length and clip it on.
+Cut a piece of lagging to length and clip it on, you can then secure the lagging with cable ties as an extra measure, if you have some available.

 Heating a home is expensive, but so is a burst pipe.
 If you can, try to leave your heating on constantly at a low temperature.
 If severe weather is forecast, set the heating to your usual level, day and night.